alx741/spec.vim/README.md

 ## Currently supported languages

-Any BDD framework can be used by customising the boilerplate for each language.
+Any BDD framework can be used by customizing the boilerplate for each language.
 *spec.vim* ships with some defaults for the listed frameworks.

 * Haskell [(Hspec)](https://hspec.github.io/)